rogerchamberlain/rogerchamberlain.github.io/modules/B/studio.md

 2. Alternatively, use digital output pin 13, which has an LED mounted on the Arduino Uno board.

 3. Connect the center, output pin of your temperature sensor to an analog pin.
 Then attach the power pin to `+5V` and the ground pin to `GND`.
 (Refer to the directions and diagram above.
-Double check your work.)
+There is also an image blow, in Guidlines.
+Double check your wiring and ask for help if you are unsure.)

 	Make sure you can `analogRead()` from it, even if you haven't set `analogReference()` yet.